-Today, tens of thousand of modern polygamists live across the Wasatch Front extending down into central Mexico and up beyond the Canadian boarder.
+Today, tens of thousands of modern polygamists live across the Wasatch Front extending down into central Mexico and up beyond the Canadian border.
 Most of these trace their practice of plural marriage back to Joseph Smith.
 They claim that once polygamy was established among the Latter-day Saints, the practice could never be suspended.
 Some church members may also agree, believing the exaltation requires plurality and that all beings in the celestial kingdom are polygamists.

 Will It Be a Requirement?

-During the Temple Lot depositions taken in 1892, President Woodruff was asked “if Joseph Smith had ever taught you at Nauvoo or anywhere else during his lifetime, that in order for a man to be exalted in the hereafter, he must have more than one wife?”
+During the Temple Lot depositions taken in 1892, President Woodruff was asked: “if Joseph Smith had ever taught you at Nauvoo or anywhere else during his lifetime, that in order for a man to be exalted in the hereafter, he must have more than one wife?”
 He answered, “I don’t know that I ever heard him make use of that expression or use that form of expression.”1

-Similarly when queried, “Did Joseph Smith teach you that a man must have more than one wife to be exalted,” Nauvoo polygamist and apostle’s wife, Bathsheba Smith, responded: “I never heard of that.”2
+Similarly, when queried, “Did Joseph Smith teach you that a man must have more than one wife to be exalted,” Nauvoo polygamist and apostle’s wife, Bathsheba Smith, responded: “I never heard of that.”2

-A third witness is Joseph C. Kingsbury who was asked if Joseph Smith taught him “that a man could not be exalted in the hereafter unless he had more wives than one,” Kingsbury replied: “No sir.
+A third witness is Joseph C. Kingsbury, who was asked if Joseph Smith taught him “that a man could not be exalted in the hereafter unless he had more wives than one,” Kingsbury replied: “No sir.
 He did not teach me that.
 He did not say anything about that.”3 Kingsbury also recalled: “I heard it preached from the stand that a man could be exalted in eternity with one wife.”4

 Despite these clear statements the folklore persists.